matsola/biofertilizer-report/casestudy.md

 They manage their lands with ideas from _Conservation Agriculture_[[7][CA]], such as minimizing soil disturbance and maintaining permanent soil cover.

-The producers operate on the west coast of Sweden, in Kungälv, Stenungssund, and Ljungskile (20-60 km north of Gothenburg).
+The producers operate on the west coast of Sweden, in Kungälv, Stenungsund, and Ljungskile (20-60 km north of Gothenburg).

 The case study was performed in their market gardens.